-- Led by Manchester University NHS Foundation Trust, in partnership with the Greater Manchester Academic Health Science Network, NHS Transformation Unit Manchester, Haelo (an innovation and improvement centre) and the Perioperative Quality Improvement Programme.
+- Led by Manchester University NHS Foundation Trust, in partnership with the NHS Transformation Unit Manchester, Haelo and Health Improvement Manchester.

 - ERAS+, a proven pre- and post-surgery training programme, will be implemented in six NHS Trusts in Greater Manchester.

 - Initiative to improve recovery following major surgery and reduce post-surgical complications.